Battlefield of Things 2: Drones Hackathon

 A Unique Opportunity to Collaborate with Belgian Defence

-What makes Battlefield of Things 2: Drones truly special is the direct involvement of Belgian Defence.
+What made Battlefield of Things 2: Drones truly special was the direct involvement of Belgian Defence.

-We aim to have at least one Belgian Defence expert in each team—highly motivated, innovation-driven professionals with first-hand operational insights.
-They will help you understand Belgian Defence’s needs, make sure your solution is grounded in the real world, and support you in presenting your project to the Jury.
+The aim was to have at least one Belgian Defence expert in each team—highly motivated, innovation-driven professionals with first-hand operational insights.
+They helped participants understand Belgian Defence’s needs, made sure solutions were grounded in the real world, and supported them in presenting projects to the Jury.

 Meet the Experts

-A group of outstanding experts will be at hand to share their knowledge with you, to fine-tune your closing pitch, and to guide you and your teammates throughout the event.
+A group of outstanding experts was at hand to share their knowledge, to fine-tune closing pitches, and to guide participants throughout the event.
+(List of experts and their biographies followed).

 EXPERT